Godot has a special system to tag availability of features. Each feature is represented as a string, which can refer to many of the following:

 |pvrtc||Textures using PVRTC compression are supported|

-It is possible to add custom features to a build, use the relevant field in the export preset used to generate it:
+It is possible to add custom features to a build; use the relevant field in the export preset used to generate it:

 Overriding project settings¶

 Features can be used to override specific configuration values in the Project Settings.
-This allows to better customize any configuration when doing a build.
+This allows you to better customize any configuration when doing a build.

-In the following example, a different icon is added for the demo build of the game (which was customized in a special export preset which, in turn, includes only demo levels).
+In the following example, a different icon is added for the demo build of the game (which was customized in a special export preset, which, in turn, includes only demo levels).

 After overriding, a new field is added for this specific configuration:

-There are already a lot of settings that come with overrides by default, they can be found in many sections of the project settings.
+There are already a lot of settings that come with overrides by default; they can be found in many sections of the project settings.

 Feature tags can be used to customize a build process too, by writing a custom ExportPlugin.
-They also are used to specify which shared library is loaded and exported in GDNative.
+They are also used to specify which shared library is loaded and exported in GDNative.